medined/perl-5-by-example/perl_5_by_example/references.md

 <P>The second thing is that a regular hash assignment statement was use to add
 values.
 You can use any of the array functions with these nested data structures.

-<H3><A
-name="Example: Interpolating Functions inside Double-Quoted Strings">Example:
+### Example: Interpolating Functions inside Double-Quoted Strings

-Interpolating Functions inside Double-Quoted Strings</A></H3>You can use references to force Perl to interpolate the return value of a function call inside double-quoted strings.
+You can use references to force Perl to interpolate the return value of a function call inside double-quoted strings.
 This helps to reduce the number of temporary variables needed by your program.
 <P>